-MD-511 Anatomical Sciences-II, Dental Gross Anatomy Course Director: Elizabeth Whitney, PhD (ewhitney@ bu.edu)
+MD-511 Anatomical Sciences-II, Dental Gross Anatomy Course Directors: Elizabeth Whitney, PhD (ewhitney@bu.edu) and Monica Pessina, PhD (mpessina@bu.edu)

 Graduate teaching fellows (TFs) in the Dental Gross Anatomy course will have the opportunity to perform cadaver dissection and present their dissection to small groups of first-year dental students.
 TFs will organize their own laboratory dissection presentation(s) and will present this to faculty in the days prior to the scheduled laboratory.
 Faculty will mentor TFs through this process to ensure that all presentations are clear and accurate.
 In the week preceding each examination, TFs will give review sessions in the laboratory.
 TFs will also participate in setting up and administering the practical examinations.